phalcon/documentation/docs/application-micro.md

     $_SERVER["REQUEST_URI"]
 );
 ```

-Since the Binder object is using internally PHP's Reflection API which requires additional CPU cycles, there is an option to set a cache to speed up the process.
-This can be done by using the second argument of `setModelBinder()` which can also accept a service name or just by passing a cache instance to the `Binder` constructor.
+Since the Binder object uses PHP's Reflection API internally, which requires additional CPU cycles, there is an option to set a cache to speed up the process.
+This can be done by using the second argument of `setModelBinder()`, which can also accept a service name or just by passing a cache instance to the `Binder` constructor.

-Currently, the binder will only use the models primary key to perform a `findFirst()` on.
+Currently, the binder will only use the model's primary key to perform a `findFirst()`.
 An example route for the above would be `/invoices/view/1`.

 ### Views

-[Phalcon\Mvc\Micro][mvc-micro] does not have inherently a view service.
-We can however use the [Phalcon\Mvc\View\Simple][mvc-view-simple] component to render views.
+[Phalcon\Mvc\Micro][mvc-micro] does not inherently have a view service.
+However, you can use the [Phalcon\Mvc\View\Simple][mvc-view-simple] component to render views.

 ```php
 <?php